 - Select the Database Management System (DBMS) you use.

-- Export the results from your DBMS as a TSV or CSV file and upload it by clicking the “Choose File” button in the import window.
+- Import your .CSV, .TSV, or .TXT file and upload it by clicking the “Choose File” button in the import window.
 Alternatively, copy and paste the query results in the open text area.
-Click “Ok.”
+Click “Import.”

 - Lucidchart immediately converts the imported query into a list of databases, tables, and schemas and organizes the list in your Toolbox.
 Each collapsible section of the Toolbox represents a database.
 The names inside a section correspond with database tables.
 An additional subsection would indicate a schema.